greenfield01/simple_shell/README.md

 	* be able to move the cursor

-# 7. Simple shell 0.2.1
+### 7. Simple shell 0.2.1

 Simple shell 0.2 +

 	* You are not allowed to use strtok

-# 8. Simple shell 0.4.1
+### 8. Simple shell 0.4.1

 Simple shell 0.4 +

 	* handle arguments for the built-in exit
 	* Usage: exit status, where status is an integer used to exit the shell

-# 9. setenv, unsetenv
+### 9. setenv, unsetenv

 Simple shell 1.0 +

-//Implement the setenv and unsetenv builtin commands
+//Implement the setenv and unsetenv builtin commands.

 setenv

-		* Initialize a new environment variable, or modify an existing one
+	* Initialize a new environment variable, or modify an existing one.
-		* Command syntax: setenv VARIABLE VALUE
+	* Command syntax: setenv VARIABLE VALUE.
-		* Should print something on stderr on failure unsetenv
+	* Should print something on stderr on failure.

+unsetenv

-		* Remove an environment variable
+	* * Remove an environment variable.
-		* Command syntax: unsetenv VARIABLE
+	* Command syntax: unsetenv VARIABLE VALUE.
-		* Should print something on stderr on failure
+	* Should print something on stderr on failure.

-# 10. cd
+### 10. cd

 Simple shell 1.0 +

 //implement the builtin command cd:Changes the current directory of the process.

-	* Command syntax: cd [DIRECTORY]
+	* Command syntax: cd [DIRECTORY].
-	* If no argument is given to cd the command must be interpreted like cd $HOME
+	* If no argument is given to cd the command must be interpreted like cd $HOME.
 	* You have to handle the command cd -
-	* You have to update the environment variable PWD when you change directory

-man chdir, man getcwd
+	* You have to update the environment variable PWD when you change directory. man chdir, man getcwd

-# 11. ;
+### 11. ;

 Simple shell 1.0 +

-	* Handle the commands separator ;
+	* Handle the commands separator ;.

-# 12. && and ||
+### 12. && and ||

 Simple shell 1.0 +

-	* Handle the && and || shell logical operators
+	* Handle the && and || shell logical operators.

-# 13. alias
+### 13. alias

 Simple shell 1.0 +

 * Implement the alias builtin command
 * Usage: alias [name[='value'] ...]
-	* alias: Prints a list of all aliases, one per line, in the form name='value'
+	* alias: Prints a list of all aliases, one per line, in the form name='value'.
-	* alias name [name2 ...]: Prints the aliases name, name2, etc 1 per line, in the form name='value'
+	* alias name [name2 ...]: Prints the aliases name, name2, etc 1 per line, in the form name='value'.
 	* alias name='value' [...]: Defines an alias for each name whose value is given.
-If name is already an alias, replaces its value with value
+If name is already an alias, replaces its value with value.

-# 14. Variables
+### 14. Variables

 Simple shell 1.0 +

-	* Handle variables replacement
+	* Handle variables replacement.
-	* Handle the $? variable
+	* Handle the $? variable.
-	* Handle the $$ variable
+	* Handle the $$ variable.

-# 15. Comments
+### 15. Comments

 simple shell 1.0 +

-	* Handle comments (#)
+	* Handle comments (#).

-# 16. File as input
+### 16. File as input

 Simple shell 1.0 +

-	* Usage: simple_shell [filename]
+	* Usage: simple_shell [filename].
-	* Your shell can take a file as a command line argument
+	* Your shell can take a file as a command line argument.
-	* The file contains all the commands that your shell should run before exiting
+	* The file contains all the commands that your shell should run before exiting.
-	* The file should contain one command per line
+	* The file should contain one command per line.
-	* In this mode, the shell should not print a prompt and should not read from stdin
+	* In this mode, the shell should not print a prompt and should not read from stdin.